zakariaaithssain/it-certifications-pipeline/README.md

 # IT Certifications Pipeline

-This project scrapes, cleans, and analyzes data on IT certifications from providers like AWS, Microsoft, and CompTIA.
+This project scrapes, cleans, and analyzes and applies ml to metadata of IT certifications from providers: AWS, Microsoft, and CompTIA.

 ## 📌 Features

 - 🔍 Web scraping of certification data
 - 🧹 Data cleaning and formatting
-- 📊 Exploratory data analysis (EDA)
+- 📊 Exploratory data analysis (EDA) and visualizations
-- 📈 Feature selection and visualizations
+- 📈 ml related processes

 ## 📁 Project Structure

 - `scraping/` - Scrapers and source data
 - `data/` - Cleaned, raw, and processed datasets
+- `cleaning/` -Cleaners
-- `analysis/` - Python scripts and Jupyter notebooks for EDA
+- `analysis/` - EDA and visualizations
-- `report/` - Plots, presentations, and final report
+- `ml/` - machine learning related data processing